-The range is a two and four pole, a.c. sensitive and d.c. sensitive devices with a selection of current ratings from 25A to 100A and is available in 30mA, 100mA and 300mA tripping sensitivities.
+The range is two and four pole, AC and pulsating DC and smooth DC fault current sensitive devices with a selection of current ratings from 25A to 100A and is available in 30mA, 100mA and 300mA tripping sensitivities.

 When in the OFF position a contact gap of 4mm is present, enabling MK Sentry RCDs to be used as isolating switches where appropriate.